GDComfort/IT210Group1Project/README.md

 - Step 5: Print the results of the step 4

-PRIORITY SCHEDULING: CPU scheduler will decide which process should be given the CPU for its execution.
+**PRIORITY SCHEDULING**: CPU scheduler will decide which process should be given the CPU for its execution.
 For this it use different algorithm to choose among the process.
 One among that algorithm is Priority Scheduling algorithm.
 In this algorithm the process which has highest priority executed first.
 After finishing its request only, it will allow CPU to execute next process which has next priority level.